 All GP practices are required to declare the mean earnings (e.g. average pay) for GPs working to deliver NHS services to patients at each practice.

-The average pay for GPs working in this practice in the last full financial year was £64,878 before Tax and National insurance.
-This is for Zero full time GPs, 10 part time GPs and Zero locum GPs who worked in the practice for more than six months.
+The average pay for GPs working in this practice in the last full financial year was £70,330 before Tax and National insurance.
+This is for zero full time GPs, 10 part time GPs and zero locum GPs who worked in the practice for more than six months.